Folder Structure

 NeatNode provides different folder structures for JavaScript and TypeScript templates, each optimized for clarity and scalability.

-JavaScript Templates - Typical Structure
+JavaScript Templates - Structure Options

 Used by Basic (JS), REST API (JS), and Socket.IO (JS) templates.